cisagov/manage.get.gov/docs/operations/data_migration.md

 One of the major differences with the existing registrar/registry is that our system uses Login.gov for authentication.
-Any person with an identity-verified Login.gov account can make an account on the new registrar, and the first time that person logs in through Login.gov, we make a corresponding account in our user table.
+Any person with an identity-verified Login.gov account can make an account on the new registrar.
+The first time a person logs into the registrar through Login.gov, we make a corresponding account in our user table.
 Because we cannot know the Universal Unique ID (UUID) for a person's Login.gov account, we cannot pre-create user accounts for individuals in our new registrar based on the original data.

 ## Domains